In-Person Competition FAQ

 What awards are given?

 Awards will be given in each grade/category for 1st, 2nd, and 3rd place.
-Awards will be distributed by regional staff after the competition is over.
+Awards will be sent to school principals of those who are placed within 14 days after the competition day.

 With what other projects will my project be compared?

 All projects within a category in the same grade grouping will be judged by the same set of judges.
 For example, the same judges will see ALL 7-8 Digital Photography projects.
 Therefore, the same judges compare the attributes of every project that is competing in a given category and grade level.